 Delphine will demonstrate how maths and engineering are very much joined at the hips from the simplest of actions to the most complex human inventions.

 Delphine began her engineering life as a student on live aircraft maintenance at Manchester airport.
 Upon graduating university, she secured an engineering job in the Ministry of Defence.

-A Mind for Maths Bobby Seagull, Secondary Maths teacher and Doctorate candidate
+A Mind for Maths Bobby Seagull, Secondary Maths Teacher, Author & TV Presenter

 Bobby rose to national prominence as a captain of the Emmanuel Cambridge team on the BBC University Challenge quiz.
 Here he selects his dream team of four mathematicians from history and explains why each person deserves to be on his team “A Mind for Maths”.